 - Which exercises help them better remember lessons?

-3. Use Peer Teaching Method
+3. Use the Peer Teaching Method

 The best strategy to avoid students’ disengagement in the classroom is peer teaching.
 In this classroom management strategy, you can pair top performers with disruptive and struggling students.